Ashleynyeango12/HealthCare-Vital-Record-system/index.rst

 OBJECTIVES
       The goal of the Health Care Vital Record System is to automate the current manual system with the aid of computerized tools and comprehensive computer software, meeting their needs, in order to store their important data and information for a longer period of time with simple access and manipulation.

+MAIN FUNCTIONALITIES
+A patient's health history, including medical diagnoses, treatments, prescriptions, allergies, and results of laboratory tests, is stored in a digital database called a healthcare vital record system.
+This technology allows nurses to evaluate a patient's medical records and add new information as necessary.
+For nurses to deliver high-quality care, it is essential that they have accurate and current information about their patients.
+Additionally, it helps medical professionals to monitor patients' development throughout time and spot any prospective health difficulties or problems that need more attention.